dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 Applications may be using the temporary key values to form associations between entities.
 For example, the temporary primary key value may have been used to set an FK value.
 To avoid this, you can:
-* Use key values that aren't stored generated.
+* Use key values that aren't store-generated.
 * Use navigation properties to form relationships instead of setting the FK values.

 As an alternative, you can obtain the temporary values from the entity's tracking information.